-Full Hanjin ship can not dock because there's no plan to leave
+Full Hanjin ship can't dock without plan to leave

 "There are so many disputes right now attached to empty containers that the terminal is not going to load the empties back onto the ship," Doyle said.

+By Tuesday evening, two sources familiar with negotiations said that the Miami had been scheduled to dock and that it would pick up empty containers to leave port.
+Shipping tracking site shipmentlink.com said it was due to arrive on Thursday and depart the next day.

-The Port Authority of New York & New Jersey declined to comment, as did an attorney for Maher Terminal, which operates the marine terminal in Newark where the Hanjin Miami is expected to dock.
+An attorney for Maher Terminal, which operates the marine terminal in Newark where the Hanjin Miami is expected to dock, declined to comment.

-The Hanjin Miami is currently off the U.S. East Coast, about 300 miles from New York, according to Reuters Eikon data.
+The Hanjin Miami is currently off the U.S. East Coast, about 300 miles (480 km) from New York, according to Reuters Eikon data.

 The Bayonne Bridge, which held the title of world's longest arch bridge for 45 years after it opened in 1931, presents a unique challenge to Hanjin.